HsinShan/MeetLangLang-Backend/docs/apis/Post-user-savepet.md

 # POST /user/savepet
-A feature that can save user's liked pet id to DB
+A feature that can save user's liked pet to FavoriteMap table and add petInfo to PetInfo table.

 ## Authentication
 |Method|
 |-|
 |No|